Becksteinlab/AdKGromacsTutorial/docs/index.rst

 ..   (magenta: α-helices, yellow: β-sheets).

-:Gromacs: 5.x, 2016, 2018
+:Gromacs: aiming for 2018 (maybe will work for 5.x, 2016)
 :Tutorial: |release|
 :Date: |today|

 .. warning::

    This tutorial was originally based on an `older tutorial for Gromacs 4.x
    <https://becksteinlab.physics.asu.edu/learning/33/tutorial-simulating-adk-with-gromacs>`_
    and has not been completely transitioned to modern Gromacs versions.
+It will not work seamlessly and a number of MDP options are outdated and need to be updated.
 Please raise any problems in the `issue tracker
    <https://github.com/Becksteinlab/AdKGromacsTutorial/issues>`_.